 So what are you going to do?
 Continue to ignore the debt piling up and never pay it off, never save or invest for your retirement and always live paycheck to paycheck, or are you going to get off your butt, learn some good money habits, get your money sorted AND do all the things on your bucket list?
 I sincerely hope the response was the latter.
 If you need more persuading, watch this video.
 Warning – you might need a tissue.

 Don’t continue to ignore your money, otherwise it will leave your life as fast as you make it (and there will be no point in earning more until you sort out the basics).

-If you would like to know more, I have a weekly “doctor’s prescription” that I send out every week.
-You can sign up using the form below.
-Also, I have a supportive, private Facebook group that you can join to help keep you motivated and ask for help in.
+If you would like to know more, I have a supportive, *free* and private Facebook group that you can join to help keep you motivated and ask for help in.

 Plus, I have more blog posts on this subject.
 Try this one first – “Charity Begins at Home”.